mezis/mezis.github.com/_drafts/learning-part-2.md

 ##### Conclusions & next steps

-Exploring the problem space if properly designing an neural network is frustratingly slow, explorarory, and provides little scientific certainty.
+Exploring the problem space if properly designing an neural network is frustratingly slow, exploratory, and provides little scientific certainty.
-Experiments tend to be reproductible to an extent, but everything is hugely noisy.
+Experiments tend to be reproducible to an extent, but everything is hugely noisy.
 As a consequence, all of this is very imprecise; don't take our learnings for granted, and experiment on your own data.